Longmont Humane Veterinary Clinic Doctors

 After performing an internship in Atlanta, she moved to NYC where she treated the pets of the rich and famous.
 She then volunteered at a spay/neuter clinic in India, where she developed a passion for shelter medicine and serving the under-served.

 When she returned to the United States, she worked at a humane society in Washington D.C. before the mountains drew her to Colorado.
-After serving as the Medical Director of the Well Pet Clinic of LHS for 8 years, she moved to the Western Slope to help build a veterinary hospital for the humane society in Ridgway, CO.
+After serving as the Medical Director of the Longmont Humane Society’s Veterinary Clinic for 8 years, she moved to the Western Slope to help build a veterinary hospital for the humane society in Ridgway, CO.
 Boulder County has remained her true home, however, and she has now returned to become the Shelter Veterinarian for LHS.

 Dr. DePauw loves being able to provide care for those animals who otherwise may not get it, and during her free time, she enjoys exploring the mountains on foot, bicycle, skis, or with rope and harness.